Mihail-Gerasimov/zarubin_site/src/cases/t_bank.md

 ## About the Project

+The project to develop the website for Street Football League on the Tilda platform with ticketing system integration has become a successful example of how to effectively combine sporting events with business goals.
+The new website not only improved the user experience but also helped achieve T-Bank's marketing objectives.
+In the future, continued work on the site and its features could include adding new integrations and functions to further enhance audience engagement.

+## Main Goals

 - Increase the popularity of street football: provide an attractive and convenient space for engaging with active participants and spectators.
 - Attract new clients for T-Bank: create opportunities to integrate the bank's services with the project, offering exclusive deals and events for users.

-## Main Goals

-The lack of a loyalty program.
-Insufficient user awareness, lack of notifications about upcoming matches, no internal team comments, no announcements of club events, etc.

 ## Scope of Work